Living in Dalston:

 “I moved to Hackney, which includes Dalston, 28 years ago because I couldn’t afford Islington,” says Currell.
 “Back then no one wanted to live in Hackney, so I find it hard to believe that it is now London’s sixth most expensive borough for home buyers, having recently overtaken leafy Richmond."

-“I recently looked at the figures and discovered that over the last 20 years house prices in Hackney have risen more than any other London borough.”
+“I recently looked at the figures and discovered that over the last 20 years house prices in Hackney had risen more than any other London borough.”

 To put it on the map, Dalston sits north of Shoreditch and the City; west of central Hackney; south of Stoke Newington and east of Islington.